Human Design 3/5 Profile: 3 tips for professional growth

 What are the main features of the Human Design 3/5 profile?

-The Human Design 3/5 profile is characterised by a combination of experimental learning (3rd line) and a heroic aura (5th line).
+The Human Design 3/5 profile is characterized by a combination of experimental learning (3rd line) and a heroic aura (5th line).
 People with this profile tend to learn through trial and error and are often perceived as problem solvers or innovators in their professional environment.

 What challenges can arise for people with a Human Design 3/5 profile?